Financial-Times/o-forms/README.md

 #### Checkboxes and radio controls

-Couple the checkboxes and radio controls with a label to obtain the desired styles:
+Couple the checkboxes and radio controls with a label to obtain the desired styles.
+Add a wrapper and data attribute `data-o-form-toggle` to checkboxes to make them look like toggles:

 ```html
 <!-- Radio -->